This is the only safe way to treat opioid users

 “I’m detoxing.”
 This is the sort of news that delights the families of patients who are addicted to heroin.
 The promise of a seven-day detox solution is seductive.

 But detoxification is actually extremely dangerous.
-Nearly every addict who successfully completes a week-long detox program without further treatment relapses, and in a world with increasingly powerful synthetic drugs on the market, the risk of overdosing and dying during a relapse has become ever more threatening.
+Nearly every addict who successfully completes a week-long detox program without further treatment relapses.
+In a world with increasingly powerful synthetic drugs on the market, the risk of overdosing and dying during a relapse has become ever more threatening.

 So when someone says, “I’m detoxing,” I ask, “And then what are you going to do?”